mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="configuration"></a>
 ## Configuration
-The configuration of the RTC chip is realized by the configuration register, which consists of several configuration bits determining its behavior.
-The library stores (caches) the value of the configuration register in its instance object.
+The configuration of the RTC chip is realized by the configuration register, which consists of several configuration bits determining its behavior and time keeping registers for seconds and hours determining running and form of time expression.
+The library stores (caches) the value of those registers in its instance object.

-The chip configuration implemented in the library is based on updating cached configuration value in advanced by methods of the naming convention `configXXX` and finally sending that value to the chip and write all configuration bits to configuration register at once in order to reduce communication on the two-wire bus in contrast to sending configuration bits to the chip individually.
+The chip configuration implemented in the library is based on updating cached configuration values in advanced by methods of the naming convention `configXXX` and finally sending that value to the chip and write all configuration bits to appropriate registers at once in order to reduce communication on the two-wire bus in contrast to sending configuration bits to the chip individually.

-Because the RTC chip does not change the content of its configuration register during operation on its own, it is not necessary to read the configuration register right before using getters.
-An application may rely on cached value of the configuration register.
+Because the RTC chip does not change the content of its configuration register and status bits of time keeping registers during operation on its own, it is not necessary to read those registers right before using getters.
+An application may rely on their cached values.

 <a id="interface"></a>